-In the film world, Poehler co-starred opposite Will Ferrell in “The House,” and opposite Tina Fey in “Sisters.”
-She also lent her voice as the character “Joy” in the Academy Award-winning smash hit “Inside Out.”
-Her additional film credits include “Wet Hot American Summer,” “They Came Together,” “A.C.O.D.,” “Free Birds,” “Are You Here,” “Baby Mama,” “Blades of Glory” and “Mean Girls.”
-Her voice has also been heard in “Alvin and the Chipmunks: The Squeakquel,” “Monsters vs. Aliens,” “Horton Hears a Who!” and box office hit “Shrek the Third.”
+In the film world, Poehler made her directorial debut in the comedy “Wine Country,” in which she also starred and produced.
+Her additional film credits include “The House,” “Sisters,” “Wet Hot American Summer,” “They Came Together,” “A.C.O.D.,” “Free Birds,” “Are You Here,” “Baby Mama,” “Blades of Glory” and “Mean Girls.”
+She voiced the character “Joy” in the Academy Award-winning smash hit “Inside Out,” and can also be heard in “Alvin and the Chipmunks: The Squeakquel,” “Monsters vs. Aliens,” “Horton Hears a Who!” and “Shrek the Third.”

-After her much-buzzed-about portrayal of Senator Hillary Clinton during the 2008 Presidential election, Poehler completed her eighth and final season of “Saturday Night Live.”
-She received an Emmy Award nomination for Outstanding Supporting Actress in a Comedy Series for her work on each of the final two seasons, becoming the first performer in “SNL” history to land a spot in this category.
-In December 2015, Poehler returned to the “SNL” stage to co-host the show, alongside Tina Fey.
+During the 2008 Presidential Election, Poehler portrayed Senator Hillary Clinton.
+Following the election, she went on to complete her eighth and final season of “Saturday Night Live” (and her fifth as the co-anchor of “Weekend Update”).
+Also in 2008, she received her first Emmy Award nomination for Outstanding Supporting Actress in a Comedy Series for her work on “Saturday Night Live.”
+This was an unprecedented nomination, making her the first performer in “SNL” history to land a spot in this category.
+She went on to receive a second nomination for her work on her final season the following year.
+In December 2015, Poehler returned to the “SNL” stage to co-host the show with Tina Fey.
 The duo’s performance led them to win the 2016 Emmy Award for Outstanding Guest Actress in a Comedy Series.